-Origination/closing, amendment and transaction break-up fees associated with investments in portfolio companies are recognized as income when we become entitled to such fees.
+Amendment and transaction break-up fees associated with investments in portfolio companies are recognized as income when we become entitled to such fees.
 Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon repayment of debt.
 Administrative agent fees received by the Company are capitalized as deferred revenue and recorded as fee income when the services are rendered.
-For the three months ended December 31, 2022 and 2021, fee income was approximately \$0.1 million, and \$0.3 million, respectively (see Note 9).
+For the three and six months ended March 31, 2023, fee income was approximately \$0.2 million and \$0.2 million, respectively (see Note 9).
+For the three and six months ended March 31, 2022, fee income was approximately \$0.1 million and \$0.4 million, respectively (see Note 9).

 Investment transactions are accounted for on a trade date basis.
 Realized gains or losses on investments are measured by the difference between the net proceeds from the disposition and the amortized cost basis of investment, without regard to unrealized gains or losses previously recognized.
-During the three months ended December 31, 2022 and 2021, \$0.0 million and \$(19.6) million of the Company's realized losses were related to certain non-cash restructuring transactions, which are recorded on the Consolidated Statements of Operations as a component of net realized gain/(loss) from investments.
+During the three and six months ended March 31, 2023, \$0.0 million and \$0.0 million, respectively, of the Company's realized losses were related to certain non-cash restructuring transactions, which are recorded on the Consolidated Statements of Operations as a component of net realized gain/(loss) from investments.
+During the three and six months ended March 31, 2022, \$0 million and \$(19.6) million, respectively, of the Company's realized losses were related to certain non-cash restructuring transactions, which are recorded on the Consolidated Statements of Operations as a component of net realized gain/(loss) from investments.
 The Company reports changes in fair value of investments as a component of the net unrealized appreciation/(depreciation) on investments in the Consolidated Statements of Operations.

 Management reviews all loans that become 90 days or more past due on principal or interest or when there is reasonable doubt that principal or interest will be collected for possible placement on management's designation of non-accrual status.
 Interest receivable is analyzed regularly and may be reserved against when deemed not collectible.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment regarding collectability.
 Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current, although we may make exceptions to this general rule if the loan has sufficient collateral value and is in the process of collection.
-At December 31, 2022, certain investments in 5 portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$5.4 million, or 2.9% of the fair value of approximately \$5.2 million, or 2.7% of the fair value of our portfolio.
+At March 31, 2023, certain investments in six portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$9.5 million, or 4.7% of the fair value of our portfolio.
+At September 30, 2022, certain investments in five portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$5.2 million, or 2.7% of the fair value of our portfolio.